thewooniverse/heroku-prod/notes/postgres.md

 In this example, `SERIAL` is a PostgreSQL data type that automatically increments. `VARCHAR(n)` is a variable-length character string with a maximum length of `n`. `TIMESTAMP` stores date and time.

+        This SQL statement defines the structure of a `users` table in a PostgreSQL database.
+Each component of the statement specifies how data is organized and managed within the table.
+Let's break down the key concepts:

+        ### CREATE TABLE

+        - `CREATE TABLE users`: This command creates a new table in the database named `users`.

+        ### Columns and Data Types

+        Each line within the parentheses defines a column in the table:

+        - `id SERIAL PRIMARY KEY`:
+        - `id`: The name of the column.
+        - `SERIAL`: A PostgreSQL data type used for auto-incrementing integer values.
+It's commonly used for primary keys.
+Each time a new record is inserted into the table, this value automatically increments, ensuring each record has a unique `id`.
+        - `PRIMARY KEY`: A constraint that uniquely identifies each record in a table.
+Primary keys must contain unique values and cannot contain `NULL` values.
+This constraint helps maintain the integrity of the database by ensuring that no two rows can have the same primary key value.

+        - `username VARCHAR(50) UNIQUE NOT NULL`:
+        - `username`: Column name.
+        - `VARCHAR(50)`: Data type for variable-length character strings, with a maximum length of 50 characters.
+If you enter a string that is shorter than the maximum, PostgreSQL will only use the space needed.
+        - `UNIQUE`: A constraint ensuring all values in the column are different from each other.
+        - `NOT NULL`: A constraint specifying that the column cannot have a `NULL` value, meaning every record must include a value for `username`.

+        - `email VARCHAR(100) UNIQUE NOT NULL`: Similar to `username`, but allows up to 100 characters for an email address.

+        - `password VARCHAR(50) NOT NULL`: Stores passwords with a maximum length of 50 characters.
+Every record must include a password value, but it's not marked as `UNIQUE` because the table design doesn't prevent multiple users from having the same password.

+        - `created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP`:
+        - `created_at`: Column name.
+        - `TIMESTAMP`: Data type for storing date and time values.
+        - `DEFAULT CURRENT_TIMESTAMP`: A default value constraint.
+If no value is provided for `created_at` when a new record is inserted, PostgreSQL will automatically fill in the current date and time.
+This is useful for tracking when records are created.

+        ### Key Concepts

+        - **Data Types**: Define the nature of the data that can be stored in each column.
+PostgreSQL offers a variety of data types for different purposes, including integer types, floating-point numbers, character strings, binary data, and date/time values.

+        - **Constraints**: Rules applied to column values.
+They are used to enforce data integrity.
+In this table:
+        - `PRIMARY KEY` ensures uniqueness and non-nullability for the `id` column.
+        - `UNIQUE` ensures that all values in a column are unique across the table.
+        - `NOT NULL` ensures that a column cannot store `NULL` values.
+        - `DEFAULT` sets a default value for a column if no value is specified during insertion.

+        Understanding these concepts is crucial for designing efficient and reliable databases.
+Constraints like `PRIMARY KEY`, `UNIQUE`, and `NOT NULL` help ensure the accuracy and reliability of the data stored within the database, while data types and default values ensure that data is stored in a consistent and predictable manner.

 ### Inserting Data (Create)

 To add a new row to a table, use the `INSERT` statement.